emerssso/hedgelog/README.md

 # hedgelog

-An app for keeping track of hedgehog care
+An app for keeping track of hedgehog care.
+This app is still in very early development.

 ## Getting Started